pbaille/crux-starter/doc/article.md

 (crux/entity (crux/db node) :bank-account)
 ```
-#### exemple 2
+#### Exemple 2
-a transaction function that can create a new document by merging existing/given ones
+A transaction function that can create a new document by merging existing/given ones.

 ``` clojure
 (crux/submit-tx node